PostgreSQL database model

 grab

-table - otherwise, make sure there are
+kver_fetchedrecords that are not yet present in thesp_buildtable - otherwise, make sure there are

-records for what we want to build - when a build is started, insert a record into the
+kver_fetchedrecords for what we want to build - when a build is started, insert a record into the

-syntax).
+sp_buildtable with a nullresultfield, and note theidof the record (e.g. PostgreSQL'sINSERT INTO ...
+RETURNING idsyntax).
 Make the build ID part of the build artifacts so that the next step can use it. - if we know which kernel versions we are building for, immediately

 insert records into the

-table - when a build succeeds or fails, update the
+sp_build_kvertable - when a build succeeds or fails, update the

-field non-null) - possibly, only update the kernel versions now... figure this out
+resultfield (this will automatically make thesuccessfield non-null) - possibly, only update the kernel versions now... figure this out

 - if we're building for newly-seen kernel versions,